+G. Pacific County Fair

-- I. Pacific County Veterinarians - 1.
-Preparedness - a.
+- a.
 Assist with ESF-11 preparedness activities (listed above) - b.
 Maintain an inventory of agency resources - c.
-Provide current emergency contact information to the Pacific County Emergency Management Agency - 2.
-Response - a.
-Coordinate response activities in support of the ESF-11 mission - b.
-Send agency representatives to the EOC when activated - 3.
-Recovery - a.
-Coordinate the restoration of agency resources and/or capabilities as needed - b.
-Participate in countywide recovery planning and activities - c.
-Prepare the documentation required to become eligible for reimbursement - d.
-Participate in after action reviews - 4.
-Mitigation - a.
-Identify and implement mitigation activities to prevent or lessen the impact of future incidents
+Provide current emergency contact information to the Pacific County Emergency Management Agency a.
+Coordinate the restoration of agency resources and/or capabilities as needed a.
+Identify and implement mitigation activities to prevent or lessenthe impact of future incidents